rosen-bridge/operation/docs/watcher/deploy-docker.md

 > Note: Currently, the watcher is only compatible with Ogmios v6.
 Utilizing other versions of Ogmios may result in improper functionality.
 (Ogmios v6 has an issue that is under investigation, its currently unavailable)

-> Note: As you choose one of these and start, your watcher scan a bunch of blocks using that source.
-After that, changing the source might cause some issues, since watcher tries to scan all blocks from the begging and it takes time to be synced again.
+> Note: As you choose one of these and start, your watcher scans several blocks using that source.
+Changing the source might cause some issues since the watcher tries to scan all blocks from the beginning and it takes time to be synced again.
 So just in case of a serious problem change this config.
+In some cases, you may want to delete your volume and start over (Consider updating the initial height in such cases).

 2. Set your watcher's initial height, where you start observing and reporting events.
 Like the Ergo network, you may choose to start from an older height but we highly recommend using the latest block as your initial point.
 You should specify the initial block height, hash, and slot.